aformusatii/ai-music-manager/README.md

 ## Notes & Limitations

 - The Spotify integration uses the Client Credentials flow, so only public artist/album/track data is available (no user-specific data).
-- yt-dlp downloads run sequentially through a tiny in-memory queue.
-For large batches this may take time; the README and UI call this out.
+- yt-dlp downloads use an in-memory queue with configurable parallelism.
+Increase `DOWNLOAD_MAX_CONCURRENT` for faster bulk imports, but keep host/network limits in mind.
 - The backend is single-user by design and does not include authentication.
 - LevelDB data and downloaded files remain on disk until manually removed.